AnHiVa/Practical_ML_Project/README.md

 Cross validation of decision tree and random forest models will be performed.

 # Result
 Based on the results, the Random Forest algorithm had a better outcome than Decision Trees.
 The Random Forest accuracy was 97.87% (0.9753, 0.9818) with a 95% confidence level.
 While the Decicsion Tree model has an accuracy of 56.95% (0.5584, 0.5805) with a 95% confidence level.
 Therefore, the Random Forest model is selected to perform the predicition for the assignment test set.
-With an excpecter out of samble error of 5%.
+With an expected out of sample error of 5%.